SuperTux/supertux/INSTALL.md

 6. Build the project.

-7. Now you can run SuperTux by directly starting the executable or from within Visual Studio (make sure to set `supertux2` as StartUp project).
+7. Now you can run SuperTux using the run_supertux.bat file

 Support